Last updated on October 24th, 2018 at 02:27 pm

 Here below my personal suggestions

-If you are a beginner and/or with limited budget, with a bit of exposure into mobile photography I would probably suggest to go for the Samsung NX3000.
-It’s a great small light camera with a nice design at an incredible low conservative price, especially because it comes bundle with Lightroom, a software which is essential for any kind of post-processing and photo organization.
-I work with it on a daily basis.
+If you are a beginner and/or with a limited budget, with a bit of exposure to mobile photography I would probably suggest going for the Sony a5100.
+It’s a great small light camera with a nice design at an incredible low conservative price.

-If you want to step up from your mobile experience but without having to deal with lenses I would go for the Panasonic Lumix TZ110.
-The powerful zoom will open up a broad range of photography possibilities beside having a great image quality and some cool in-camera firmware features as Post Focus and 4K Photo
+If you want to step up from your mobile experience but without having to deal with lenses I would go for the Panasonic Lumix TZ220.
+The powerful zoom will open up a broad range of photography possibilities besides having a great image quality and some cool in-camera firmware features as Post Focus and 4K Photo

-If you have already experience with an entry-level DSLR but you feel you want to upgrade, going smaller and lighter with a touch of nostalgia than the Fujifilm X-Pro2 is probably the answer to your question.
-If you are more of a practical person than the Panasonic DMC-GX8 will do for you
+If you have already experience with an entry-level DSLR but you feel you want to upgrade, going smaller and lighter with a touch of nostalgia than the Fujifilm X-T3 is probably the answer to your question.
+If you are more of a practical person than the Panasonic DMC-GX9 will do for you (also cheaper)

 Whatever decision you will take, always remember that the best travel camera is always the one with you